ka-reem/BuildingsBenchTutorial/Readme.md

 ### Intro-Modules

-Within Intro-Modules, you must first complete the Develop-Conda-Kernel.ipynb notebook and create a kernel, as this is required to run any of the remaining tutorials.
-After that, if you're already familiar with object-oriented programming, you may complete the tutorials in any order.
+Within Intro-Modules, `you must first complete the Develop-Conda-Kernel.ipynb notebook and create a kernel, as this is required to run any of the remaining tutorials.
+After that`, if you're already familiar with `object-oriented programming` and `PyTorch`, you may complete the tutorials in any order.
 However, the recommended sequence is:

 - Develop-Conda-Kernel.ipynb
 - Intro-Object-Oriented-Programming.ipynb
+- Visualize-Time-Series-Data.ipynb
 - Intro-PyTorch.ipynb
-- Visualize-Time-Series-Data.ipynb
-- Intro-SLURM.ipynb
+- Intro-NN.ipynb

 __Develop-Conda-Kernel Tutorial:__ One of the initial technical tasks in developing deep learning models is setting up a dedicated Conda environment.
 In this tutorial, you will learn how to create a Conda environment and convert it into a Conda kernel that can be used to run other tutorials on NERSC JupyterHub. __Do not skip__ this step, as the kernel is required to run the subsequent tutorials.